Skip to main content

 In the weeks before his death, Michael Jackson (August 29, 1958 - June 25, 2009) was rehearsing a show, "This Is It," that was to open in July.
 This film begins with a few of the auditioning dancers speaking to the camera about why they're trying out and what Jackson means to them.
 Then we plunge into rehearsals at Staples Center in Los Angeles.
 The film is arranged by musical number with pre-recorded material and footage from Jackson's various rehearsals edited together to take us through what would have been the concert's set list.

-What Is the Budget of This Is It?
+What Is the Budget of Michael Jackson's This Is It?

-This Is It was produced on an estimated budget of approximately $60 million, a figure that reflects not only the cost of assembling and editing months of rehearsal footage but also the substantial licensing fees paid to the Michael Jackson estate for use of his music catalog, image, and archival material.
-Columbia Pictures and AEG Live jointly produced the film after Jackson's death on June 25, 2009, moving from a planned 50-night residency at London's O2 Arena to a cinematic release of the rehearsal recordings.
+Michael Jackson's This Is It was produced on an estimated budget of approximately $60 million.
+This figure reflects not only the cost of assembling and editing months of rehearsal footage but also the substantial licensing fees paid to the Jackson estate for use of his music catalog, image, and archival material.
+Columbia Pictures and AEG Live jointly produced the film after Jackson's death on June 25, 2009, transforming what had been a planned 50-night residency at London's O2 Arena into a cinematic release of the rehearsal recordings.

-The production had originally been set up as the documentary support for Jackson's 'This Is It' concert tour, which was to be the largest of his career.
-When Jackson died of acute propofol and benzodiazepine intoxication less than three weeks before rehearsals would have concluded, director Kenny Ortega and the production team shifted immediately to assembling a theatrical release.
-The speed of the turnaround, four months from Jackson's death to wide release on October 28, 2009, was extraordinary for a film of this scope.
+The production had originally been set up as documentary support for Jackson's 'This Is It' concert tour, which was to be the largest of his career.
+When Jackson died of acute propofol intoxication less than three weeks before rehearsals concluded, director Kenny Ortega and the production team shifted immediately to assembling a theatrical release.
+The turnaround, four months from Jackson's death to wide release on October 28, 2009, was extraordinary for a film of this scope.

 Key Budget Allocation Categories

-- Music and Image Licensing: The single largest budget line item.
-Every Jackson song used in the film, including staged performances of Thriller, Beat It, Earth Song, and Man in the Mirror, required licensing from the Jackson estate and Sony Music.
-The estate negotiated a licensing deal that was reported to value the archive access in the range of $20 to $30 million, making this the dominant cost driver.
+• Music and Image Licensing: The single largest budget line item.
+Every Jackson song used in the film, including Thriller, Beat It, Earth Song, and Man in the Mirror, required licensing from the Jackson estate and Sony Music.
+The estate negotiated access to the archive reported to be valued in the range of $20 to $30 million, making this the dominant cost driver.

-- Production and Post-Production: The original rehearsal footage had been shot at the Staples Center in Los Angeles using multiple high-definition camera rigs, intended for archival and tour documentation rather than theatrical release.
-Repurposing this footage for cinema required extensive color correction, audio mixing, and editorial work to create a coherent narrative from hundreds of hours of rehearsal recordings.
+• Production and Post-Production: The rehearsal footage had been shot at the Staples Center using multiple high-definition camera rigs intended for archival and tour documentation rather than theatrical release.
+Repurposing it for cinema required extensive color correction, audio mixing, and editorial work by director Kenny Ortega and editor Don Brochu to create a coherent narrative from approximately 100 hours of recordings.

-- Visual Effects and Archival Integration: The concert production had incorporated elaborate pre-filmed segments, including a new 3D Thriller sequence with zombie dancers and a film-within-a-film Earth Song segment.
-Completing and integrating these sequences for the cinematic release required additional visual effects work.
+• Visual Effects and Archival Integration: The concert production had incorporated pre-filmed segments, including a new 3D Thriller sequence with zombie dancers and a film-within-a-film Earth Song segment.
+Completing and integrating these sequences for the cinematic release required additional visual effects work that continued into post-production.

-- Global Distribution and P&A: Columbia and AEG coordinated a simultaneous worldwide release across 50 countries on October 28, 2009.
-The marketing campaign, which leaned on Jackson's global name recognition, was estimated at $30 million in prints and advertising, including a premiere in London near the O2 Arena where the concerts would have taken place.
+• Global Distribution and P&A: Columbia and AEG coordinated a simultaneous worldwide release across more than 50 countries on October 28, 2009.
+The marketing campaign, which drew on Jackson's global name recognition, was estimated at $30 million in prints and advertising, including a premiere in London near the O2 Arena where the concerts would have taken place.

-How Does This Is It's Budget Compare to Similar Films?
+How Does Michael Jackson's This Is It's Budget Compare to Similar Films?

 This Is It occupies a unique position in concert film history.
 No other music documentary had assembled an archive of this cultural magnitude under this degree of time pressure, and the financial outcome reflected both the singularity of Jackson's legacy and the market's appetite for a final document of his artistry.

-This Is It opened on October 28, 2009, across more than 3,481 theaters in the United States and simultaneously in 50 countries worldwide.
-The domestic opening weekend generated $23.2 million, remarkable for a concert film with a planned two-week limited engagement.
-Audience demand extended the run well beyond the originally planned October 29 close date.
+Michael Jackson's This Is It opened on October 28, 2009, across more than 3,481 theaters in the United States and simultaneously in more than 50 countries worldwide.
+The domestic opening weekend generated $23.2 million, remarkable for a concert documentary with a planned two-week limited engagement.
+Audience demand extended the run well beyond the originally announced close date.
 The domestic total reached $72.1 million.
-International markets, fueled by Jackson's enormous global following, added $189.1 million, bringing the worldwide total to $261.2 million, the highest-grossing concert film ever released at that time.
+International markets, fueled by Jackson's enormous global following, added $189.1 million, bringing the worldwide total to approximately $261.2 million, making it the highest-grossing concert film ever released at that time.

 Against a production budget of approximately $60 million and an estimated $30 million in P&A, Columbia and AEG's total investment was approximately $90 million.
-With theaters retaining roughly 50 percent of gross, the studio's share of the worldwide theatrical gross was approximately $130.6 million, covering the full investment and generating a substantial profit in theatrical alone, before home video and digital revenue.
+With theaters retaining roughly 50 percent of gross, the studio and estate's share of the worldwide theatrical gross was approximately $130.6 million, covering the full investment and generating a substantial profit in theatrical alone, before home video and digital revenue.

 For every dollar invested in production, This Is It returned approximately $4.35 at the worldwide box office.
 Accounting for P&A, total cost recovery still exceeded investment by more than 45 percent in theatrical alone.
 The home video release, which followed the theatrical run, added substantially to what became one of the highest-returning music films in cinema history relative to its production investment.

-The 'This Is It' concert series had been announced in March 2009 as Jackson's return to the stage after a decade-long absence from touring.
+The 'This Is It' concert residency was announced in March 2009 as Michael Jackson's return to the stage after a decade-long absence from touring.
 AEG Live promoted 50 shows at the O2 Arena in London from July 2009 through March 2010.
-Tickets sold out within hours, with more than 750,000 tickets purchased in less than four hours, breaking records at the venue.
-Jackson began rehearsals at the Staples Center in Los Angeles in April 2009 under the direction of Kenny Ortega, who had choreographed several of Jackson's earlier tours.
+All 750,000 tickets sold out within hours of going on sale, breaking records at the venue.
+Jackson began rehearsals at the Staples Center in Los Angeles in April 2009 under the creative direction of Kenny Ortega, who had choreographed several of Jackson's earlier world tours including the HIStory World Tour.

 Jackson died on June 25, 2009, at his rented mansion in Holmby Hills, Los Angeles.
 He was 50 years old.
-The cause of death was determined to be acute propofol intoxication, administered by his personal physician Conrad Murray, who was later convicted of involuntary manslaughter.
-Jackson died with rehearsals ongoing and the production in an advanced state of preparation.
+The cause of death was acute propofol intoxication, administered by his personal physician Conrad Murray, who was later convicted of involuntary manslaughter.
+Jackson died with rehearsals ongoing and the production in an advanced state of preparation, approximately two weeks before the opening night at the O2 Arena on July 13, 2009.

 Post-production ran from July through October 2009, an extraordinarily compressed schedule for a worldwide theatrical release.
 Ortega and editor Don Brochu worked through the rehearsal recordings, selecting performances that captured the scale and ambition of what the tour would have been.
 The film was structured to feel like a rehearsal document rather than a polished concert film, preserving Jackson's direction of the musicians and dancers and his commentary on the artistic intent behind each number.
 The worldwide premiere was held in Los Angeles on October 27, 2009, with simultaneous events in London, Tokyo, and other major markets.